 We will not disclose your personal data to others unless there is a legal basis for such disclosure.
 Examples of such a basis will typically be an agreement with you or a legal requirement that instructs us to pass on the information.

-Kluge uses processors to collect, store, or otherwise process personal data on our behalf.
-In such cases, we have entered into agreements in order to take care of information security for all parts of the processing.
-As of today, we use the following processors:
+Kluge uses data processors to collect, store or otherwise process personal data on our behalf.
+In such cases, we have entered into agreements to ensure information security in all parts of the processing.
+Currently, we use the following data processors:

-- Apsis, for registration and mailing of newsletters and arrangements.
+- Apsis, for registration and mailing of newsletters and events.

-- Netigate, for submitting and receiving data in connection with applications to Gründerhjelpen.
+- Netigate, for submitting and receiving data in connection with applications for Start-up Help.